MetaMask/metamask-desktop/README.md

-# MetaMask Desktop app
+# MetaMask Desktop

 ⚠️⚠️⚠️

-METAMASK DESKTOP APP IS AN EXPERIMENTAL FEATURE.
+METAMASK DESKTOP IS AN EXPERIMENTAL FEATURE.

 IT CAN ONLY BE USED WITH [FLASK](https://metamask.io/flask/), THE CANARY DISTRIBUTION OF THE METAMASK EXTENSION, INTENDED FOR DEVELOPERS.

 ⚠️⚠️⚠️
 <br><br>

-The MetaMask desktop app is a companion app which allows to speed up the [MetaMask browser extension](https://github.com/MetaMask/metamask-extension).
+The MetaMask desktop app is a companion app which speeds up the [MetaMask browser extension](https://github.com/MetaMask/metamask-extension).

 You can find the latest version of MetaMask desktop app on [our releases page](https://github.com/MetaMask/desktop/releases).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).